yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 Consequently, as computers and software evolved, a variety of programming languages that could be used for automation were developed.
 C, C++, Python, Ruby, and many others were among them.
 These languages enabled users to automate tasks in a more powerful and flexible manner than the Unix shell could include:

 * They provide powerful control structures such as loops and conditional statements that allow users to write more complex scripts.
-They also provide data types such as arrays, lists, and dictionaries, which can be used to store and manipulate data more flexibly.
+They also provide data types such as arrays with multiple dimentions compared to bash, lists, and dictionaries, which can be used to store and manipulate data more flexibly.

 * They offer a wide range of libraries and frameworks that can be used to perform a variety of tasks.
 These libraries and frameworks can be used to automate tasks such as web development, data analysis, and machine learning, to name just a few examples.